Samsung/ONE-vscode/docs/HowToUse.md

 ## Prepare a NN model and a config file

-Second, you need a NN model and a config file to run compiling.
+You need a NN model and a config file to run compiling.
 Now you can get one from [res/modelDir/truediv](../res/modelDir/truediv/).
 Add it to your workspace.
 Now you can see a model and a config.

 <img src="https://user-images.githubusercontent.com/10216715/174798969-eee44fea-bd71-4e6a-8e2c-9e1de37ad74a.gif" width=600 />